 How about the discussion of fees?

 The discussion of fees is an integral part of any first consultation between a lawyer and a client.
 Students should be judged on how they approach this problem, but not on the amount used.
+Special policies (like first interview is free) are allowed.
 The participants may discuss fees at any appropriate point in the consultation.

 Will the accommodation and travel costs be met?